rohanbatrain/blog/content/posts/What is the Zettelkasten Philosophy.md

 ---
-title: title: "What is the Zettelkasten Philosophy?"
+title: "What is the Zettelkasten Philosophy?"
 date: 2025-05-08T23:25:17+05:30
 draft: false
 categories: ["notes"]